serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Not all GHC errors are born equal.
-Some of them are easy to trace and fix, while some of them are not so.
+Some of them are easy to trace and fix, while some of them are not.
 And some errors like the 'overlapping instances', can have variants that span the entire spectrum.
 Here we look at what this error mean and many of its variants.
 Along the way, we might learn a couple of intersting and advanced things about the behavior of GHC.

 ## Simple overlapping instances

+Let us look at a basic version of this error that is thrown by the following code.

 ```